 Mean Green Sustainable Gardens

 A sustainable garden may seem like it has been the model for gardening for centuries, but sustainable gardens are not grown the way ordinary gardens are.
-Normal gardens are fertilized, and technology is used to keep the garden going even when the plants are not faring well.
-A sustainable garden is one that needs little to no upkeep.
-A sustainable garden can be managed from year-to-year for little to no money, and the gardens will not need a massive upgrade every few years.
+Regular gardens are fertilized, and technology keeps the garden going even when the plants are not faring well.
+A sustainable garden needs little to no upkeep.
+You can manage a sustainable garden from year to year for little to no money, and the gardens will not need a massive upgrade every few years.
 Use the tips in this article to grow a sustainable garden that anyone can keep up with.

 #1: Use Perennials